Jon Stead: Harrogate Town

 On 11 June 2019, Stead joined Harrogate Town of the National League.
 He made his debut for Harrogate in a 2–2 draw with Solihull Moors on 3 August.
 On 7 September, Stead scored a brace in a 2–4 defeat to Torquay United, in a match in which he was later sent-off.
 He helped Harrogate win promotion from the National League through the play-offs during his first season at the club, beating his former club Notts County in the final.

-On 8 May 2021 - after the final game of the 2020–21 League Two season - Stead announced, on his Twitter account, that he was retiring from professional football having made a total of 704 first-team appearances scoring 165 goals.
+On 8 May 2021 – after the final game of the 2020–21 League Two season – Stead announced, on his Twitter account, that he was retiring from professional football having made a total of 704 first-team appearances scoring 165 goals.

 Coaching career

 Stead joined Harry Watling's staff at Hartford Athletic in the USL Championship as an assistant coach in June 2021.

 In January 2022, Stead moved to an assistant coaching role with the Tampa Bay Rowdies.
-In Florida, he reunites with former Sunderland teammate and current Rowdies manager Neill Collins.
+In Florida, he reunited with former Sunderland teammate and current Rowdies manager Neill Collins.

+In July 2023, it was announced that Stead would be moving to Barnsley along with Collins.
+He departed the club at the end of the 2024–25 season.

+In June 2025, Stead joined League Two side Bristol Rovers as an assistant head coach.
+The appointment saw him reunite with manager Darrell Clarke whom he had assisted at Barnsley the previous season.

 International career

 Stead has represented England at international level, as his early goalscoring exploits at Blackburn Rovers led to a call-up for the England Under-21 side for their game against the Netherlands in February 2004.
-However, he managed just 1 goal in 11 appearances for the Under-21s between 2004–2005.
+However, he managed just 1 goal in 11 appearances for the Under-21s between 2004 and 2005.